kelviphung/Powershell/README.md

 ***
-# The script create by Kelvin Phung from AAC to work .
+<p># The script create by Kelvin Phung from AAC to work .
 When copying or using for personal purposes, please cite the author's copyright.
 # Active account administrator and set password
 ~~~$pwd = Read-Host " Input your password in here"  -AsSecureString
 Get-LocalUser | Where-Object {$_.Name -eq "Administrator"} | ForEach-Object {